-The 13th annual Seminar for Senior Bank Supervisors from Emerging Economies, entitled "Systemically Important Financial Institutions: Priorities and Policies in a Volatile World", is jointly organized by the World Bank, the Board of Governors of the Federal Reserve System, and the International Monetary Fund.
-The Seminar will be held from June 5- 7, 2013 in Washington DC and will gather over 90 high-level representatives from 63 countries.
+The 13th annual Seminar for Senior Bank Supervisors from Emerging Economies, entitled "Systemically Important Financial Institutions: Priorities and Policies in a Volatile World", was jointly organized by the World Bank, the Board of Governors of the Federal Reserve System, and the International Monetary Fund.
+The Seminar was held from June 5- 7, 2013 in Washington DC and gathered over 90 high-level representatives from 63 countries.

-The Seminar aims to explore the issues of identification, regulation, supervision and resolution of SIFIs, both banks and non-banks, by reviewing different regulatory and supervisory perspectives from the public and private sector.
+The Seminar aimed to explore the issues of identification, regulation, supervision and resolution of SIFIs, both banks and non-banks, by reviewing different regulatory and supervisory perspectives from the public and private sector.

 (i) reinforcing the importance of close monitoring of financial sector regulation and supervision for economic growth and development;